CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 The framework of applying learning rate is most useful for new exponentially growing technologies where doubling time is low.
 For example, EVs have a doubling time of about 2-3 years.
 If we extrapolate this out a few years we find that we will undergo a massive paradigm shift where EVs become the most common vehicle type on roads.
 Electrical transformers can also be described by a learning rate, but because they are such a mature technology the learning rate is only 4% and doubling time is very long.

 Like Handmer explains, exponential decrease in cost (described by learning rate) is due to the reinforcing cycle of increased demand which leads to increased production which leads to decreased cost which leads to increased demand.
 As a product increases in volume, the revenues from the product increase, which allows for further investment into R&D and production, which further decreases cost and increases the desirability of the product.

-- Expand more on why exactly increased investment leads to lower costs

 The most famous application of this framework is <a href="https://en.wikipedia.org/wiki/Moore%27s_law">Moore's Law</a>, which states that the number of transistors in an integrated circuit doubles about every two years.
 Moore discovered this with only about 4 points on the graph of transistor count vs. time.
 Because learning rate appears to be a fundamental law of the universe, he was able to predict the future of integrated circuits far into the future with a high level of certainty.